OpenPegasus/OpenPegasusDocker/README.md

       XML ports (default 15988 and 15989)
    b.
 Run a WBEM client against the server at either of the ports (for example
       run the pywbemtools client)
    c.
-Test that the ports are open
+Test that the ports are open.

 ### Running the OpenPegasus WBEM Server Image